sibvic/mq4-templates/snippets/Streams/readme.md

 ## CrossStream

+Obsolete.
 Puts 1 when two streams cross and 0 otherwise.

-## Rising
+## RisingStream

 Returns true when value > than previous (length).
 Similar to ta.rising from Pine Script

+## FallingStream

+Returns true when value < than previous (length).
+Similar to ta.falling from Pine Script

+## BarsSinceStreamV2

+Counts number of bars since last condition.